Mansfield Natural Gas Field: Reservoirs

+Upper cambrian cooper ridge dolomite, upper cambrian rose run sandstone, and lower ordovician beekmantown dolomite

 Upper Cambrian Cooper Ridge Dolomite, Upper Cambrian Rose Run Sandstone, and Lower Ordovician Beekmantown Dolomite compose the lowest reservoir units.
 The secondary vuggy porosity of the two dolomitic units are a result of extensive leaching during subaerial exposure of stromatolites.
 The intercrystalline porosity with in the dolomite units is attributed to hydrothermal dissolution.
 Within the Sun Rose sandstone unit, the primary porosity is attributed to the oversized pores and the occurrence of enlarged intergranular pores.
 The latter is interpreted as a secondary dissolution process.
 Both the dolomite units and the sandstone unit have a high presence of fractures that aid in the flow of hydrocarbons.

-Black River and Trenton Limestones
+Black river and trenton limestones

 Black River and Trenton Limestones are composed of carbonate mudstone, wackestones, and fossiliferous limestones.
 This unit is the result of a reef complex, which has a high porosity.
 The major gas and oil reservoir in the Black River and Trenton Limestones are located in northern Ohio and the Southern Tier of New York.
 This is composed of a medium to coarse grained dolomite, that is highly altered due to the ascending fluids altering the limestone to dolomite.
 The dolomite is concentrated to sub-vertical fault zones associated with the Proterozoic basement.
 However, the dominant porosity throughout the Black River and Trenton Limestone in the Mansfield Natural Gas Field is controlled by the fractures.
 Porosity values in the dolomitized Black River and Trenton reservoirs range from 5 to 16 percent.